4T-MMDA-2

-4T-MMDA-2, also known as 3,4-methylenethiooxy-6-methoxyamphetamine or as 2-methoxy-4,5-methylenethiooxyamphetamine, is a psychoactive drug of the phenethylamine and amphetamine families related to 3,4-methylenedioxyamphetamine (MDA).
+4T-MMDA-2, also known as 3,4-methyleneoxythio-6-methoxyamphetamine or as 2-methoxy-4,5-methylenethiooxyamphetamine, is a psychoactive drug of the phenethylamine and amphetamine families related to 3,4-methylenedioxyamphetamine (MDA).
 It is the analogue of MMDA-2 (6-methoxy-MDA) in which one of the oxygen atoms of the methylenedioxy ring, specifically the 4-position oxygen, has been replaced with a sulfur atom.

 According to Alexander Shulgin in his 1991 book PiHKAL (Phenethylamines I Have Known and Loved), a 4T-MMDA-2 dose of 25 mg orally might be a threshold dose and the active dose is listed as greater than 25 mg.
 The effects at this "inactive" dose included possible mild exhiliration and a hint of tremor and teeth clenching 3 hours after administration.
 Higher doses were not explored and the duration is unknown.
 For comparison, MMDA-2 has a dose of 25 to 50 mg and a duration of 8 to 12 hours.

 The effects of 4T-MMDA-2 and various analogues on serotonin and dopamine release in rat brain synaptosomes in vitro were studied by Dennis McKenna and Shulgin and colleagues.
 4T-MMDA-2 and MMDA-2 showed essentially abolished monoamine release, in contrast to other related drugs like MDA, MDMA, and MMDA (5-methoxy-MDA), suggesting that 4T-MMDA-2 would not have entactogenic or stimulant effects.

 The chemical synthesis of 4T-MMDA-2 has been described.

 4T-MMDA-2 was first described in the scientific literature by Alexander Shulgin and colleagues in PiHKAL and in a journal article by 1991.
 It was first tested by Shulgin in 1977.